 How to Renew Home Insurance

-Evaluate changes in your home, personal belongings or lifestyle that affect your insurance needs.
-Consider factors like home improvements, new purchases or increased risks that require adjustments to your coverage.
+Evaluate how your home, belongings or lifestyle changed.
+Home improvements, new purchases or increased risks may require coverage adjustments.

-If you decide to renew with your current insurer, the policy automatically renews.
-Make necessary updates to your coverage, deductibles or endorsements based on your assessment and discussions with your insurer.
-Confirm all changes in writing to avoid misunderstandings and ensure your policy is up-to-date.
+Your policy renews automatically if you stay with your current insurer.
+Update your coverage, deductibles or endorsements based on your assessment.
+Confirm all changes in writing to keep your policy current.

 You can switch homeowners insurance companies before your policy renewal.
 Get your new policy in place before ending your current coverage to prevent gaps.
 If you plan to cancel your existing policy before renewal, check for cancellation fees from your insurer.